sebwink/deregnet/README.md

 prioritisation of subnetworks of larger biomolecular networks based on suitable omics data like for example gene expression.

+## Open Source

+DeRegNet is open source and its source code is available [here](https://github.com/sebwink/deregnet).

 ## Run via Docker

 Using deregnet via Docker is the only officially supported and documented way of running deregnet.
 See [examples here](https://github.com/sebwink/deregnet/tree/master/examples).